TVA, Other Agencies To Conduct Nuclear Exercise

 The emergency exercise is part of a long-term drill and exercise program.
 Utilities operating nuclear power plants are required by the NRC to conduct emergency exercises annually.

 Every two years, the Federal Emergency Management Agency evaluates the readiness of state and local agencies.
-Following the exercise, FEMA will conduct a public meeting on Friday, Dec.
-9 to discuss the response efforts.
+FEMA will conduct a public meeting to discuss response to the exercise.